Washington Summit (1973): Relations

-Culture and Economy
+Culture and economy

 Cultural, economic and environmental negotiations also took place during the Summit meeting, as executive agreements were signed regarding oceanography, transportation, agricultural research and cultural exchange.
-The superpowers emphasised a cooperation in regards to agricultural research and technology, agreeing on the mutually beneficial exchange of research in regards to agricultural estimates and forecasting in production, consumption and demand, plant science, including genetics, breeding, plant protection and crop production, livestock and poultry science, soil science, mechanisation, processing and preservation and an exchange of scientists and specialists.
-An agreement was also made on the cooperation in studies of oceanography, combining knowledge of the ocean through an equal exchange of work in chemistry, geology, ocean-atmosphere interaction and biology.
+The superpowers emphasised cooperation in agricultural research and technology, agreeing on the mutually beneficial exchange of research on agricultural estimates and forecasting in production, consumption and demand, plant science, including genetics, breeding, plant protection and crop production, livestock and poultry science, soil science, mechanisation, processing and preservation and an exchange of scientists and specialists.
+An agreement was also made on cooperation in studies of oceanography, combining knowledge of the ocean through an equal exchange of work in chemistry, geology, ocean-atmosphere interaction and biology.
 Agreements on transportation took place to mutually benefit the environments of both the Soviet Union and the US, sharing practical knowledge of bridge and construction, railway, aviation, marine and automobile transport, safety and traffic.
-Cultural exchange was a major factor of negotiation within the Summit, with an agreement that scientific, technical educational, cultural exchange would promote equal relations.
+Cultural exchange was a major factor of negotiation within the Summit, with an agreement that scientific, technical, educational and cultural exchange would promote equal relations.

 The economic agreements discussed throughout the Summit extended into monetary trade agreements which were proposed to support and grow the economies of both nations and strengthen relations on all spheres.
 Nixon and Brezhnev agreed on the aim of trading 3 billion dollars’ worth of goods and services over a three-year period under a Joint US-USSR Commercial Commission.
 The nations proposed an expansion of contacts between economic, financial and commercial institutions.
 The cooperation of services and economic projects was done through the disclosure of current projects.
 The USA informed the USSR of the current delivery of natural gas from Siberia.
 A negotiation of projects that would benefit both sides of the conflict was agreed on.